Third-party

 We work with the most trusted UK car insurance providers so you can compare cover and find the policy that's best for you.
 Save up to £514

-Low-mileage car insurance is car cover for motorists who only drive a short distance each year (usually less than 6,000 miles).
+Low-mileage car insurance covers motorists who only drive a short distance each year (usually less than 6,000 miles).
+For example:

 Although many factors affect your car insurance premium, in general the lower your mileage the less you will pay.
 This is because the less time you spend on the road, the less likely you are to have an accident and to make a claim on your insurance.